HEU locals are the cornerstone of the union’s democratic structure, and a key communications link between the worksite and the provincial union.

-Locals meet on a regular basis.
+Locals hold regular meetings, a minimum of four times a year.
 Each year, local members elect their own executive officers – such as chairperson and secretary-treasurer.
-Members also elect – or their local executive appoints – shop stewards, and occupational health and safety representatives.
+Local executives generally appoint shop stewards and occupational health and safety representatives.

 Through their locals, members also elect delegates to attend HEU’s biennial convention, wage policy conferences, pre-bargaining conferences, and other provincial or regional membership meetings.